What Keeps You Going When You Want to Quit?

 So, why should I stay in this marriage?

 1. Because I want love to be the defining characteristic of my life.
-There is no better better place to learn how to love than marriage.
+There is no better place to learn how to love than marriage.

 2. Because I want to be a leader, leading myself first and then my own family.
 Whatever else this means, it means initiative and sacrifice.
 That’s what leaders do.